Bruce Spizer: Biography

 The books about the Capitol releases were issued into two separate volumes: Part One, Beatlemania & The Singles and Part Two, The Albums, both issued in 2000.
 These were followed by The Beatles On Apple Records (2003), which told about the record releases on the group's own Apple label.
 The following book was The Beatles Are Coming!, released in January 2004 which was issued to commemorate the 40th anniversary of the group's arrival in America.
 Spizer's next book was the 2005 release, The Beatles Solo on Apple Records, which gave a complete documentation about the solo recordings of John Lennon, George Harrison, Ringo Starr and Paul McCartney that were released between 1968 and 1975.
 His sixth book in the series was The Beatles Swan Song: "She Loves You" & Other Records, a 2007 publication that told about the American-released Beatles records that were issued on the Swan, United Artists, Decca, MGM, Atco and Polydor labels.
 It also features information about the Beatles albums and singles released by Capitol in the 1970s and 1980s.
 In 2011, Spizer released Beatles For Sale On Parlophone, which documented Beatles discs released in the U.K. from 1962 through 1970, including the Parlophone EPs, which, according to Spizer, "up until now haven't been accurately documented in any book."
 In 2017, he also published The Beatles and 'Sgt.
 Pepper': A Fans' Perspective which coincided with the 50th anniversary of the release of this ground-breaking album.

 Spizer has served as a consultant to EMI and Apple Records for their CD re-releases of the American configurations of the Beatles catalog.
 He wrote the text for the companion booklet for the 2006 box set The Capitol Albums, Volume 2, and for the "catalography" that accompanies the 2009 "Box of Vision" release.
+In 2015, he contributed to the re-release of 1, by providing scans of international picture sleeves of some singles for the booklet.
 He was also chosen to write 2,592 questions for a special Beatles edition of the Trivial Pursuit board game.

 Spizer has appeared on television programs such as CBS's The Early Show, Fox News, and Good Morning America, and on the National Public Radio news program All Things Considered.
 He has been cited as a Beatles authority in print publications such as Rolling Stone, The Guardian, The New York Times, and Time.